2023 Billie Jean King Cup

 Canada defeated Italy in the tennis final, 2–0, in winning the 2023 Billie Jean King Cup.
 This was Canada's first final and title at the Billie Jean King Cup.

 The 2023 Billie Jean King Cup was the 60th edition of the Billie Jean King Cup, an international team competition between national teams in women's tennis.

+Angola, Bhutan, DR Congo, Macau, Nepal, Qatar, Saudi Arabia, and Tanzania made their first appearances in the tournament.